 However, the advice centres are only one element of BMZ's ‘Returning to new opportunities’ programme.
 They work closely with employment promotion projects locally, which also receive additional funding from the programme and are implemented by GIZ.
 Working in cooperation with local partners, these projects offer a large number of training and education opportunities for applicants to gain further qualifications in their existing line of work, thus allowing them to improve their labour market prospects.
 This is because certain sectors such as IT or finance are often looking for personnel but do not find any qualified applicants.
 In addition, founders' training assists those who are interested to become self-employed.

-Thanks to support from these projects, more than 85,000 of these ‘fresh starts’ have been created since mid-2017.
-Furthermore, more than 3,500 people have been able to find a job.
+Thanks to support from these projects, more than 100,000 of these ‘fresh starts’ have been created since mid-2017.
+Furthermore, more than 4,000 people, including over 1,000 returnees, have been able to find a job.

 Even when they are still in Germany, people who are interested in returning can obtain advice on a fresh start in their home country.
 To make this possible, GIZ works closely with municipalities and supports services provided by from registered charities or social partners.